 In 1987, baby Marlene witnesses her father mutilated in a Port Moresby compound invasion, giving rise to a deep psychological scar and a powerful family secret.
-Twenty-five years later, Marlene rejects her Cantonese heritage, and finds her perfect match in depressed outer-suburban Brisbane.
+Twenty-five years later, Marlene finds her perfect match in outer-suburban Brisbane.
 Andy is a Visa-dependent teenage American escaping his past, and a cyber-security guard who can lay his hands on your money anytime he chooses.

 An unplanned pregnancy gives urgency to Marlene and Andy’s next scam.
 But as Andy takes charge of the scam, is Marlene losing control of their relationship?
 And who is it that watches from the crawlspace under their humble house of dreams?